therealrinku/roboserver/README.md

 ## Features

-✨ Minimalistic and simple API builder that can help accerlate frontend development without pushing backend developers too hard to get the endpoints ready
+✨ Minimalistic and simple local rest api to iterate your frontend developement asap

-✨ Simple but useful
+✨ Just swap the base url once real backend endpoint is ready

 ✨ Local only, can be used from anywhere aka no internet needed 🔥